mother-of-all-self-hosting/ansible-role-promtail/docs/configuring-promtail.md

 ### Configuring clients

-If you've also enabled [Grafana Loki](grafana-loki.md) on the same server, Promtail will automatically be configured to push logs to it.

-Otherwise, you will need to extend the Promtail configuration by specifying clients to push to.
-Add something like this to your `vars.yml` configuration:
+To get Promtail push logs to Grafana Loki, you need to extend the Promtail configuration by specifying clients to push to.
+Add something as belo to your `vars.yml` configuration:

 ```yml
 promtail_config_clients_custom: